jtidy/jtidy/HOWTO-RELEASE.md

 </settings>
 ```

-## Set stable version number

-First, a new version number must be assigned to the project and everything must be committed to the repository.
-Its
+## Preparation

-best to switch to a new branch from `master` before.
+Create and switch to a release branch from master.
 If anything goes wrong, this makes it easy to roll back the
 changes without affecting the master branch.

+Update the project page with an announcement of the new version.
+At least, update the version number in the
+Maven dependencies template on the home page.

+## Tag the new version

+A new version number must be assigned to the project and tagged in the repository.

 ```
 mvn release:clean release:prepare
 ```

-## Create staging repository
+## Release to maven-central

 If the previous command completed without errors, the new release can be built and uploaded to maven-central.